 2/ disability policy research

 The same institutional and policy analysis framework guides my disability policy research which dates back to 2004-05 when I was a Research Assistant for Dr. Peter Graefe at McMaster University.
-It is there where accountability provisions were first identified as problematic in federal-provincial disability agreements (Graefe & Levesque, 2006) and was later investigated for their effects in three “have” and two “have not” provinces where it was found that federalism remains a major obstacle to substantive changes in Canadian disability policy (Graefe & Levesque, 2010).
-In 2013, we began to look for solutions to accountability and funding blockages emphasizing new mechanisms for learning and contemplating whether federal efforts should bypass provinces to engage disability organizations directly (Graefe & Levesque, 2013).
-Attention was also given to income and disability support aspects (Levesque & Graefe, 2013).
+It is there where accountability provisions were first identified as problematic in federal-provincial disability agreements (Graefe & Levesque, 2006) and was later investigated for their effects in three “have” and two “have not” provinces where it was found that federalism remains a major obstacle to substantive changes in Canadian disability policy (Graefe & Levesque, 2010c).
+In 2013, we began to look for solutions to accountability and funding blockages emphasizing new mechanisms for learning and contemplating whether federal efforts should bypass provinces to engage disability organizations directly (Graefe & Levesque, 2013b).
+Attention was also given to income and disability support aspects (Levesque & Graefe, 2013c).

 Earlier work also identified the lack of programmatic innovation and it is this topic that was pursued in detail by developing a framework to assess the capacity of disability organizations in five provinces to develop and implement innovative programs (Levesque, 2012b).
 Disability organizations were found to be in a precarious position thus underscoring the importance of leadership, federal transfers and funding.
+From 2016-2019, I have pursued questions of leadership in the disability sector supported by a SSHRC Insight Grant ($47,486) having explored leadership turnover and skills learning in the first of three forthcoming papers (Levesque, 2018).

 Overall, my environmental and disability policy work has equipped me well to explore institutional dynamics, actor configurations and action situations.
 My current work on the Gulf of St. Lawrence is a natural extension of this institutional dynamic.

-under review-a.
+2017b.
 Levesque, Mario.
 “Tailoring the permanent campaign: Disability organizations as policy entrepreneurs.”
 In The Permanent Campaign in Canada, eds.
 Alex Marland, Thierry Giasson and Anna Esselment.
 Vancouver: UBC Press.

-under review-b.
+2016a.
 Levesque, Mario and Brynne Langford.
 “The role of disability groups in the development and implementation of the UN Convention on the Rights of Persons with Disabilities.”
 Canadian Journal Disability Studies.

-forthcoming.
+2016b.
 Levesque, Mario.
 “Searching for persons with disabilities in Canadian provincial office.”
 Canadian Journal of Disability Studies.

 2015a.
 Levesque, Mario.
 “Missing in Action: Disability Policy and Persons with Disabilities.”
 In Canadian Election Analysis 2015: Communication, Strategy, and Canadian Democracy Samara/UBC Press.